FAQ for Columbia’s Preferred Name Policy

 A Legal Name is the name that appears on your passport, driver’s license, birth certificate, or U.S. Social Security Card.

-Where will my Preferred Name appear?
+Where will my Preferred/Chosen Name appear?

 • University ID Card*